MatthewPetroff/snake-game/README.md

 ### Summary

-Classic Snake built with HTML, CSS, and JavaScript.
-The user's high score is tracked on the screen across multiple rounds.
+Classic Snake Game built with HTML, CSS, and JavaScript.

 __Object of the Game:__